North (1994 film)

-North is a 1994 American comedy-drama adventure film directed by Rob Reiner.
+North is a 1994 American adventure comedy-drama film directed by Rob Reiner.
 The story is based on the 1984 novel North: The Tale of a 9-Year-Old Boy Who Becomes a Free Agent and Travels the World in Search of the Perfect Parents by Alan Zweibel, who co-wrote the screenplay and has a minor role in the film.

 The cast includes Elijah Wood in the title role, with Jon Lovitz, Jason Alexander, Alan Arkin, Dan Aykroyd, Kathy Bates, Faith Ford, Graham Greene, Julia Louis-Dreyfus, Reba McEntire, John Ritter, and Abe Vigoda.
 Bruce Willis narrates and plays several different roles throughout the film, and a 9-year-old Scarlett Johansson appears briefly in her film debut.
 This was the final theatrical film for Alexander Godunov before his death the following year.

 The film was shot in Hawaii, Alaska, California, South Dakota, New Jersey, and New York.
 It was produced by Castle Rock Entertainment and New Line Cinema and released by Columbia Pictures on July 22, 1994.
 North was a box office bomb, grossing $12 million against its $40 million budget.
 North was panned by critics, and has been referred to as one of the worst films ever made.

 Plot

-Skilled in academics, sports, and drama, and praised for his good work and obedience, North feels unvalued by his own parents.
-One day, while finding solace in a living room display at a mall, he complains to the Easter Bunny—a man in a pink bunny suit—who recommends that North simply explain his feelings to them, but North says their neglect makes them undeserving.
-Aided and encouraged by his best friend Winchell, who works on the school paper, North plots to "divorce" his parents, hiring ambulance-chasing lawyer Arthur Belt to file the papers.
-The announcement greatly shocks his parents, leaving them unresponsive when Judge Buckle grants his petition, giving him one summer to find new parents or go to an orphanage.
+Skilled in academics, sports, and drama, and praised for his good work and obedience, 11 year old North feels unvalued by his own parents.
+The Easter Bunny—a man in a pink bunny suit at a shopping mall—recommends North simply explain his feelings to them, but North says their neglect makes them undeserving.
+Helped by his best friend Winchell, who works on the school paper, North plots to "divorce" his parents, hiring ambulance-chasing lawyer Arthur Belt to file the papers.
+The announcement shocks his parents, leaving them unresponsive when Judge Buckle grants his petition, giving him one summer to find new parents or go to an orphanage.

 North's first stop is Texas, where his parental candidates, Ma and Pa Tex, promise to use their wealth to fulfill North's desires.
 In a musical number (set to the Bonanza theme), they explain that their first son, Buck, died in a stampede and they plan to use North to replace Buck, planning out his entire life in advance, including his future wife.
-They also place massive quantities of food on his dinner plate, hoping that he will eat as much as Buck did (as Pa Tex had earlier mentioned Buck's obesity to North, saying "he could eat more in one day than anyone else could eat in a whole month").
-Gabby, a sharpshooting cowboy (also the man in the Easter Bunny suit), presents North with a souvenir from his act—a silver dollar with a bullet hole shot through its center—and notes that North is unhappy with the Texes because he wishes to be appreciated for who he is, not made into someone else, advising him to move on.
+They also feed him massive quantities of food hoping he will become as obese as Buck was.
+Gabby, a sharpshooting cowboy (also the man in the Easter Bunny suit), presents North with a souvenir from his act—a silver dollar with a bullet hole shot through its center—and explains that North is unhappy with the Texes because he wishes to be appreciated for who he is, not made into someone else.